+IF WHAT TO DO

+No power Remove the plastic tab from the battery compartment.

+No test Change the mouthpiece.

-lf What to do No power Remove plastic tab from battery compartment No Test Change mouthpiece Check if CAL (calibration) message is flashing on display Wait 20 minutes after eating and 3 minutes after smoking - swish and swallow fresh water Cannot enter a service mode Press the button sequence more quickly Make sure the handset beeps during each press
+Check if CAL is flashing on the display.

+Wait 20 minutes after eating and 3 minutes after smoking - swish and swallow fresh water.

+Cannot enter service mode Press the power button quicker to complete the sequence.

+Make sure the handset beeps with each press.

-NOTE: Knowing the version of firmware a tester is running can often help troubleshoot various issues.
-Read the "View firmware version" section.
+NOTE: Knowing the version of firmware and S/N a tester is running can often help troubleshoot various issues.
+Read the "View Firmware Version" section of this manual.